jiavila/hpc-client-1/doc/faq_use_gpu_on_slurm_cluster.md

 ```

 The Generic RESource (GRES) flag (`Gres=gpu:tesla:1`) must be present to indicate the
-resource type ("gpu"), the resource class ("tesla"), and the number of resources present
+resource type (e.g. "gpu"), the resource class (e.g. "tesla"), and the number of resources present
 ("1").
 Execution on more than one GPU per node has not yet been explored.

-The remainder of the node configuration (e.g. CPUs, RealMemory) can be interrogated by
+If desired, the remainder of the node configuration (e.g. CPUs, RealMemory) can be interrogated by
 the following command:

 ```bash